ganesh082000/task-tracker-api/README.md

 ### Prerequisites

 - Setting up the **DB VM** and **Monitoring VM** either with **Terraform** or manually.
-- Configure the database with persistent volume (PV) and monitoring with persistent volume claim (PVC).
+- Configure the database with persistent volume (PV) and monitoring with persistent volume claim (PV).
 - **taskapi.drawio.png** diagram for visual setup.

 ### Architecture